Gabrielcb/Unsupervised_selfAdaptative_ReID/README.md

 # Unsupervised_selfAdaptative_ReID
 This repository implements the published algorithm on Transaction on Information Forensics and Security Journal about Cross-Domain Person Re-Identification

-The following libraris must be downloaded:
+The following libraries must be downloaded:

 * Torchreid 1.3.2 - this library can be found in this [link](https://github.com/KaiyangZhou/deep-person-reid)
 * Scikit-learn 0.24.2